GMM is Inadmissible Under Weak Identification: Linear IV Simulations

 The restriction to a bounded parameter space is substantively important for the results we report below.
 Absent a restriction on the parameter space, the two-stage least squares estimator for the IV coefficient only has finite moments up to the degree of over-identification.
 Correspondingly, for an unrestricted parameter space the bagged two-stage least squares estimate is only defined for $k\ge2$.
 The situation is, if anything, worse for the other estimators we consider: for instance, in linear IV models with homoskedastic errors the continuously updating GMM estimator reduces to the limited information maximum likelihood estimator, which lacks even a first moment.
-Our restriction to a bounded parameter space ensures that all estimators and moments are well-defined and finite, but for those cases where the restriction is important for e.g. existence of a given moment, the results necessarily depend on the choice of bounds, at least to some extent.
+Our restriction to a bounded parameter space ensures that all estimators and moments are well-defined and finite, but for those cases where the restriction is important for e.g. existence of a given moment, the results necessarily depend on the choice of bounds.

-Motivated by this sensitivity, we report three sets of auxiliary results, one in the main text and two in the appendix.
-In the main text we report results for inference on the correlation between the structural and first-stage errors, which can be shown to equal $r(\theta)=\frac{\sigma_{uv}-\theta\sigma_v^2}{\sigma_v\sqrt{\sigma_u^2-2\theta\sigma_{uv}+\theta^2\sigma_v^2}}.$ This correlation measures the degree of endogeneity, and so may be of interest in its own right.
-Moreover, as recently highlighted by Angrist and Kolesár (2022) conventional confidence intervals are reliable in just-identified IV settings, even with weak instruments, so long as this correlation coefficient is not too large.
+Motivated by this sensitivity, we report three additional sets of results.
+In the main text we report results estimating the correlation between the structural and first-stage errors, which can be shown to equal $r(\theta)=\frac{\sigma_{uv}-\theta\sigma_v^2}{\sigma_v\sqrt{\sigma_u^2-2\theta\sigma_{uv}+\theta^2\sigma_v^2}}.$ This correlation measures the degree of endogeneity, and so may be of interest in its own right.
+Moreover, as recently highlighted by Angrist and Kolesár (2022), conventional confidence intervals are reliable in just-identified IV settings, even with weak instruments, so long as this correlation coefficient is not too large.
 Hence, we might also want to know $r(\theta)$ for that reason.
-Importantly for our current purposes, $r(\theta)$ is bounded by construction, so issues with non-existence or unboundedness of moments cannot arise.
+Importantly for our current purposes, $r(\theta)$ is bounded by construction.

 In the appendix we report results where we vary the definition of the parameter space, considering $\Theta_{s}=\left[\pm 40 \left|\frac{\sigma_{uv,s}}{\sigma_{v,s}^2}\right| \right]$ and $\Theta_{s}=\left[\pm 60 \left|\frac{\sigma_{uv,s}}{\sigma_{v,s}^2}\right| \right].$ Widening the bounds increases the errors of the IV coefficient estimates from all approaches, but the ordering of estimators by average performance is unchanged.
 As expected, the change in the bounds has almost no effect on the correlation coefficient estimates.
 Finally we report results, for two-stage least squares and bagged two-stage least squares only, which drop the bounds on the parameter space entirely.
 To ensure that the mean squared error is well-defined these results restrict attention to specifications with at least three instruments, $k\ge 3$.
 The performance gaps between these estimators are small in our $k\ge3$ specifications with bounded parameter spaces, and remain small when we drop the bounds.